 - Segment your email lists so you can send the most relevant products to each group

 - Optimize for mobile, as the percentage of people purchasing straight from their phone continues to rise

-Is your company participating in any philanthropic initiatives during the holidays?
+Is your company participating in any philanthropic initiatives during the holidays, such as Giving Tuesday in November?
 Whether it’s donating to a nonprofit organization or volunteering, highlight this in your email.
 Consumers tend to favor brands that give back over those that don’t.

 These sitelinks and extensions reduce the amount of work shoppers have to do, which can encourage them to click the link.
 You can also use review ad extensions to mention price reductions, special holiday shipping information, and more.